-The Company has expressed certain estimated timelines for its European Phase I/II clinical trials for L-DOS47 in Poland and planning of a U.S. Phase I. The timeline for the entire Polish Phase I/II trials and any future timelines are contingent on the Company having adequate financing to complete the trials and the assumption that the trials will be completed according to the current schedules.
+The Company has expressed certain estimated timelines for its European Phase I//II clinical trials for L-DOS47 in Poland, the planned U.S. Phase I study and, if approved, the Canadian Phase I study.
+The timeline for the European Phase I/II trials and any future timelines are contingent on the Company having adequate financing to complete the trials and the assumption that the trials will be completed according to the current schedules.
 A failure to obtain necessary financing or a change in the schedule of the trials (which may occur if certain cost-deferral measures are taken, or due to factors beyond the Company's reasonable control, such as scheduling conflicts, the occurrence of serious adverse events, interruption of supplies of study drugs, withdrawals of regulatory approvals, or slow patient recruitment) could delay their commencement or completion, or result in their suspension or early termination, which could have a material adverse effect on the Company.